A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 * return the total probability

-These insights allows you to implement observation model in C++.
 ## 7. Summerize the Bayes Localization Filter
 Before you go back to the coding part,I would like to finalize the theory of the base localization further.We have accomplished a lot: